-In connection with this offering, all members of our senior management, our directors and substantially all of our stockholders have entered into written "lock-up" agreements providing in general that, for a period of 180 days from the date of this prospectus, they will not, among other things, sell their shares without the prior written consent of Credit Suisse Securities (USA) LLC and Goldman, Sachs &
+In connection with this offering, all members of our senior management, our directors and substantially all of our stockholders, including the stockholders that will acquire shares pursuant to the directed share program, have entered into written "lock-up" agreements providing in general that, for a period of 180 days from the date of this prospectus, they will not, among other things, sell their shares without the prior written consent of Credit Suisse Securities (USA) LLC and Goldman, Sachs & Co.

-Co.
 However, these lock-up agreements are subject to a number of specified exceptions.
 See "Shares Eligible for Future Sale - Lock-up Agreements" for more information regarding these lock-up agreements.
-Upon the expiration of the lock-up period, an additional shares of our common stock will be tradable in the public market subject, in most cases, to volume and other restrictions under federal securities laws.
-In addition, upon completion of this offering, options exercisable for an aggregate of approximately shares of our common stock will be outstanding.
-We have entered into agreements with the holders of approximately shares of our common stock under which, subject to the applicable lock-up agreements, we may be required to register those shares.
+Upon the expiration of the lock-up period, an additional 35,867,330 shares of our common stock will be tradable in the public market subject, in most cases, to volume and other restrictions under federal securities laws.
+In addition, upon completion of this offering, options exercisable for an aggregate of approximately 4,544,662 shares of our common stock will be outstanding.
+We have entered into agreements with the holders of approximately 35,867,330 shares of our common stock under which, subject to the applicable lock-up agreements, we may be required to register those shares.